 Medical Expenses Tax Deduction Limit

 Medical expenses are tax deductible for 2021, but only after they exceed 7.5% of your income.
 You also must itemize your deductions to claim the medical expenses tax deduction.
-What does that mean exactly?
+Finally, medical expenses are deductible in the year you PAY them, not when they happen.
+If you’re going to hit the medical threshold in 2021, then pay as many as you can by December 31.
+If you are not going to hit the threshold, push as many medical expenses as you can into 2022.
+What does this all mean exactly?
 Let’s dig in.

 Check out my Grifin review